Skip to content

 The exact requests vary by audit type - financial, ISO certification, insurance, internal review - but where assets are concerned the core list is remarkably stable:

-- A trail for each sampled item.
+• A trail for each sampled item.
 Auditors test in both directions: they pick records and ask you to produce the asset, then pick assets off a desk and ask you to produce the record.
-Readiness means both directions work.
+Readiness means both directions work - a discipline formalised as asset reconciliation.

 Records to keep current year-round

 Some records age gracefully; others go stale within weeks.
 The fast-decaying ones deserve the routine: who actually holds each laptop and phone (assignments drift every time someone changes role), asset status (the machine sent for repair in March and quietly retired in May), and seat counts for software licences, which auditors increasingly treat like any other asset.
 Small portable items - external drives, adapters, test devices - vanish from registers first and embarrass you most, because a missing data-bearing device is a security finding, not just a stock discrepancy.
+This is a recurring theme for IT teams, where hardware moves constantly and every unaccounted device is both an audit gap and a risk.
 Slower-moving but essential: purchase invoices, warranty documents, and disposal certificates, kept for as long as your data retention policy says they must be producible.

 Where readiness usually breaks down